Housing and Residence Life FAQ

 How do I make changes to my application?

-When will I know what my assignment is?
+When will I know my assignment - Fall 2021?

 How do I learn who my roommate is?